Dizaster0/ImageRepository/README.md

 ParamName=image
 Endpoint: /images
 You can upload a single image by sending an HTTP POST request to the endpoint and passing an image in the request body.
+*Note: You must attach images as form-data in your HTTP request.

 POST: Upload Multiple Images
 ParamName=images
 Endpoint: /images/multiple
 You can upload multiple images by sending an HTTP POST request to the endpoint and passing multiple images in the request body.
+*Note: You must attach images as form-data in your HTTP request.

 GET: Get Single Image
 QueryParam: imageId